affansk/scango/README.md

 6. React Qurery for managing API response and if needed for caching API records

 # Note
-The App is Based on Bare React Native Project not Expo, we have use some expo configuration for properly handle sms App.
+The App is Based on Bare React Native Project not Expo, we have use  expo configuration for properly handle sms App.